Comply with New Zealand legislation and food standards

 Get your programme, scheme, or plan verified

-After developing your risk management programme (RMP), you must register it and get it verified each year.
-MPI Verification Services verifies operators.
-You need to work with them to make sure your seafood complies with all of the requirements and that you're following your RMP or RCS.
+You must register and get your RMP or RCS verified each year.
+MPI verification services verifies operators.
+You need to work with them to make sure your seafood complies with all the requirements and that you're following your RMP or RCS.

 Verifying a food control plan